India throws out ban on gay sex, but challenges remain

-NEW DELHI (Reuters) - India’s top court scrapped a colonial-era ban on gay sex on Thursday, in a landmark judgment that sparked celebrations across India and elsewhere in South Asia, where activists hope to push for similar reform.
+NEW DELHI (Reuters) - The Supreme Court scrapped a colonial-era ban on gay sex on Thursday, in a landmark judgment that sparked celebrations across India and elsewhere in South Asia, where activists hope to push for similar reform.

 A five-judge bench in India’s Supreme Court was unanimous in overturning the ban.
 But the ruling could face a legal challenge from groups that say gay sex erodes traditional values.